elastic/elasticsearch-py/docs/release-notes/deprecations.md

 ---
-navigation_title: "Elasticsearch Python Client"
+navigation_title: "Deprecations"
 ---

 # Elasticsearch Python Client deprecations [elasticsearch-python-client-deprecations]
+Over time, certain Elastic functionality becomes outdated and is replaced or removed.
+To help with the transition, Elastic deprecates functionality for a period before removal, giving you time to update your applications.

-Review the deprecated functionality for your Elasticsearch Python Client version.
+Review the deprecated functionality for Elasticsearch Python Client.
 While deprecations have no immediate impact, we strongly encourage you update your implementation after you upgrade.

-To learn how to upgrade, check out <uprade docs>.
+To learn how to upgrade, check out [Upgrade](docs-content://deploy-manage/upgrade.md).

 % ## Next version [elasticsearch-python-client-versionnext-deprecations]
-% **Release date:** Month day, year

 % ::::{dropdown} Deprecation title
 % Description of the deprecation.